 What caused Enron to collapse?
 Essentially, people, very smart people (Ken Lay, chairman of the board, had a Ph.D. in economics) thinking that they could control not just the results of bad investments and “solid” deals that somehow went sideways, but a failing stock market and economy.
 How?
 Lay, CEO Jeffrey Skilling, and CFO Andy Fastow ran an incredibly complex shell game of now you see the losses, now you don’t.
 Their intention was to set things right again once the economy picked up, which is like buying jeans two sizes too small because you’re about to go on a diet.
 They also had grandiose opinions of themselves.
 Nobody would be smart enough to catch them.
 They were wrong.

-Wong’s kind of smart is humble, realistic, practical, concerned with others, and focused on ideals like freedom of speech and assembly.
-Certainly, anyone living in a democracy can understand this.
-But there is an even more basic difference between Joshua Wong and Ken Lay, right and wrong smarts.
+Wong’s kind of smart focuses on liberal ideals like freedom of speech and assembly.
+Anyone living in a democracy can understand that.
+But a more basic difference exists between Joshua Wong and Ken Lay, right and wrong smarts.
 This difference is about control.
 Enron was all about control and secrecy, which sound an awful lot like the Hong Kong authorities.
 Wong’s smart is about giving up control and letting people be people.
-The People.

 There are implications all around for us, from helicoptering parenting to career planning, relationships, and how we manage/mangle time.
 The right smart–giving up a certain degree of control–is a spiritual movement, a step away from mistrust toward vulnerability and, ultimately, love.
 Could we say that Lay, Skilling, and Fastow didn’t love enough?
 It’s possible.
 Love is not easily controlled and certainly not valued in most of corporate America.
 There is also the possibility that Joshua Wong could be persuaded otherwise given the right number of zeros and commas, as the Trace Adkins song goes, although I doubt it.